wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/4-deployment-lab.md

+> [!NOTE]
+> These labs are tentatively planned to be revised and broken out into specific modules as needed.
+They are included here for reference.

 ## Windows and Office Deployment Lab

 This downloadable hands-on lab focuses on Windows 10 deployment and Office 365 deployment along with the related configuration and management considerations post-deployment.
 This training is highly recommended for organizations preparing for Windows 7 end of life, but also applies if you’re currently using Windows 10 and Office 365 Plus or Office 2019.
 Included are guides for Windows 10, Office 365 ProPlus, Enterprise Mobility + Security and related products and services.